ZettelGeist/zettelgeist/docs/tutorial-Word.md

   - This is waaaaaaay different from having all of your notes in a single document or having them on a few "Onenote" or "Evernote" pages, but then having difficulty selecting the particular cards or notes you need in particular.
 This is where the ZettelGeist system becomes an electronic version of "moving the cards around" when you start to outline or write the paper.

-- First, think about whether you want to keep working in the directory where your browser saved the cards, or somewhere else.
-It's probably best to move them.

-- This is more an issue for people using GDocs as the editor since it saves to the default Downloads directory or folder.
-If you have been doing it with Word or, etc. then you could have been using "save as" to put them in a directory for your project, say "Gatsby-Paper."

-- If you want to move them out of Downloads, make a new directory called Gatsby-Paper and move the notes there.

-- Now, we just need to rename these ".txt" files so they are understood as ".yaml" files by the system.
-That's the "format" that the ZettelGeist system needs to work with.

-  - This can be done a number of ways.
-Since we only have a few cards now, we can just do it with File Manager (or whatever) individually.
-You can also do them in bulk with some File Managers (on Mac) or with a command in the terminal.
-But for now, just change them by hand.

-  - So, in your new Gatsby-Paper directory, change the names of each ".txt" file to "Gatsby-Note.yaml".
-For GDocs users, you might also adjust the numbers automatically added, removing the parentheses but not the numbers.
-So, Gatsby-Note (1).txt becomes Gatsby-Note-1.yaml.
-It's just neater that way.

-- *If you have been using Word or another resident editor on your computer to make notes, then the above steps can be eliminated if you saved each zettel with the ".yaml" extension from the start.*

-- When this is done, you are ready to rock.
-Now you can do everything that is demonstrated with the "test" materials on the "Getting Started" page, but with your own research notes written in GDocs or Word or...
+- OK: you are ready to rock.
+Now you can do everything that is demonstrated with the "test" materials on the "Getting Started" page, but with your own research notes written in Word or GDocs or ...

 - Everything from this point on assumes you have installed ZettelGeist and have your zenv environment working as explained on the Installation page.